Ficool

 "And if I don't?"

-The Keeper raised his hand.
-The wall behind him warped, peeling into a mass of red glyphs, forming a construct of judgment — a spell designed not to kill, but erase.
-Wipe memory, body, soul.
+The Keeper raised a hand.
+The wall peeled apart, forming a living construct of red glyphs—a spell designed not to kill, but erase.
+To wipe memory, body, soul.

 Elira gasped.
 "Mark—run!"